 SOIL CLASSIFICATION

 This section includes identification of the soil taxonomic class.
 The reference used in this section are the Keys to Soil Taxonomy, 12th Edition (Soil Survey Staff, 2014) and, or the Illustrated Guide to Soil Taxonomy (Soil Survey Staff, 2014).
 Students will use these reference materials to classify the soil.
+Contest pedons will be selected to ensure the same classification is attained using both of these references.

 Epipedon